What is Stock Halt?

 - During exceptional events, an entire exchange may also halt from trading.
-The main purpose is to match the demand and supply of the stock i.e., to match the buyers and sellers for the particular security and to make sure there is smooth execution to the trade.
+The main purpose is to match the demand and supply of the stock, i.e., to match the buyers and sellers for the particular security and ensure smooth execution to the trade.

 - Both NASDAQ and NYSE have got the best of their interest to keep the process of trading smooth and orderly.
-In fact, this is the motto of all exchanges around the world.
-Thus when there is some major and significant news based on security where it can lead to trading orders going out of a balance, exchanges can freeze or halt the trading of the particular stock to prevent investors from suffering huge financial losses.
-This is primarily done so that the investors don’t blame the exchanges for such huge losses.
+It is the motto of all exchanges around the world.
+Thus when there is some big and significant news based on security where it can lead to trading orders going out of a balance, exchanges can freeze or halt the trading of the particular stock to prevent investors from suffering considerable financial losses.
+It is primarily done so that the investors don’t blame the exchanges for such huge losses.

 Examples of Stock Halt

 Few examples are as follows: